-17. St. Francis Xavier University, Antigonish, Nova Scotia
+1. St. Francis Xavier University, Antigonish, Nova Scotia

-16. Dunvegan Provincial Park, Fairview, Alberta
+2. Dunvegan Provincial Park, Fairview, Alberta

 There is a common sighting of a priest who’s seen sitting at a desk in the rectory.
 He’s also been seen by passers-by standing up looking out of a window.
 A common claim at the park is the feeling of being watched throughout, in particular around the Dunvegan bridge, where the ghost of a woman dressed in a long white hooded cloak and bare feet has been witnessed.
 Her figure has also been spotted around the mists coming in from the river.

-15. Ottawa Bytown Museum, Ottawa, Ontario
+3. Ottawa Bytown Museum, Ottawa, Ontario

-The reports from this location center around two male spirits, Duncan McNab, and Colonel John By, respectively.
+The reports from this location center around two male spirits, Duncan McNab and Colonel John By, respectively.
 Many a report points to the spirits of both men competing for the spot of the top ghost!
 The apparition of a man has been seen wandering the rooms, with the male figure taking a shine to groups, often appearing at the back of the room only to disappear into thin air as soon as he’s seen.
 The staff has often reported the distinct sounds of two men arguing with some conviction.
-One of the most famous hauntings of the museum surrounds the dolls who have been known to move positions by themselves at night!
+One of the most famous hauntings of the museum surrounds the dolls, which have been known to move positions by themselves at night!

-14. Government House, Regina, Saskatchewan
+4. Government House, Regina, Saskatchewan

-One of the most infamous of Canadian haunted houses – recently refurbished to its original 1890’s grandeur, The Government House was the residence of the former lieutenant governor of Saskatchewan.
+One of the most infamous Canadian haunted houses – recently refurbished to its original 1890’s grandeur, The Government House was the residence of the former lieutenant governor of Saskatchewan.
 Guests today can take a tour and take in its history and its distinctive architecture for themselves.
-If you’re lucky (or unlucky) you might bump into one of its resident ghosts.
+If you’re lucky (or unlucky), you might bump into one of its resident ghosts.
 One ghost who goes by the name of “Howie” may be waiting for you, as his apparition has been seen on many occasions, mainly in the kitchen.
 He is believed to be the ghost of the former cook of Archibald Peter McNab, who was the lieutenant governor of Saskatchewan from 1936 to 1945.
-Howie is also known to be the source of disembodied footsteps, repeatedly opening and shutting of doors, and the moving of objects.
+Howie is also known to be the source of disembodied footsteps, repeatedly opening and shutting doors, and moving objects.

 Other reports within the building include people seeing faces in the mirror next to their own and the mysterious sounds of children laughing and babies crying in the dead of night!
 Unexplained cold spots are often experienced mainly in what was the nursery wing of the house.

-13. Gibraltar Point Lighthouse, Toronto, Ontario
+5. Gibraltar Point Lighthouse, Toronto, Ontario

-Toronto itself is a hotbed of paranormal activity and one location that never fails to disappoint is the Gibraltar Point Lighthouse, located on the inner harbor of Centre Island.
-Visiting this eerie-looking structure and you may witness first hand the ghost of the lighthouse’s very first keeper, John Paul Radelmuller.
+Toronto itself is a hotbed of paranormal activity, and one location that never fails to disappoint is the Gibraltar Point Lighthouse, located on the inner harbor of Centre Island.
+Visiting this eerie-looking structure and you may witness the ghost of the lighthouse’s very first keeper, John Paul Radelmuller.
 Muller is reported to have died back in 1815, 7 years after the lighthouse was built, but not much is known about the cause.
-It is believed by many that Muller was a bootlegger, and one night a group of Fort York soldiers wanted to enjoy some of his booze, but he allegedly refused and already drunk, the soldiers murdered him.
-They apparently dismembered his body leaving parts of it all around the lighthouse.
+It is believed by many that Muller was a bootlegger, and one night a group of Fort York soldiers wanted to enjoy some of his booze, but he allegedly refused and, already drunk, the soldiers murdered him.
+They apparently dismembered his body, leaving parts of it all around the lighthouse.
 His ghost has been seen dashing up to light the beacon during stormy weather and wandering around the grounds accompanied by moaning sounds.

-12. Tranquille Sanatorium, Kamloops, BC
+6. Tranquille Sanatorium, Kamloops, BC

-11. Fairmont Empress, Victoria, Vancouver Island, BCSTAY HERE
+7. Fairmont Empress, Victoria, Vancouver Island, BCSTAY HERE

 Our next stop on this whirlwind display of real Canadian ghost stories brings us to the Fairmont Empress Hotel.
 The Fairmont Empress is a luxurious Victorian hotel situated in the heart of Victoria.
-Listed as a National Historic Site of Canada, due to its national significance, and playing host to royalty, movie stars, and many famous people, the hotel is also known for guests of the ghostly variety!
+Listed as a National Historic Site of Canada due to its national significance and playing host to royalty, movie stars, and many famous people, the hotel is also known for guests of the ghostly variety!

 Another story comes from way back in 1960 when a construction worker working on the buildings’ west tower claimed to have seen a black shadow form then begin to swing from the ceiling.
 It’s reported that this could have been the spirit of another worker who had hung himself in the same location a year earlier!

-10. Seal Island, Yarmouth County, Nova Scotia
+8. Seal Island, Yarmouth County, Nova Scotia

 This island in southwestern Nova Scotia is apparently the home of the ghost of Annie Lindsey, who is believed to have died when her lifeboat overturned after the ship she was on (SS Ottawa) was shipwrecked off the island in 1891.
 Her body was buried in the East End Churchyard, and visitors can still see her grave marker to this day.
 Local legend says there was evidence she was buried alive after her coffin was disinterred years later.
 Her ghost can be seen wandering the churchyard and surrounding areas.